B-UMMI/NS-1/README.md

 Use the `load_schema.py` script at `$path2App/app/scripts/` (use the `-h` flag for more info on how to use). `-t` flag is to be used with the token made on 1.
    2. Create a Schema based on a set of loci already on the nomenclature server:
 Use the `load_schema_no_fasta.py` script at `$path2App/app/scripts/` (use the `-h` flag for more info on how to use). `-t` flag is to be used with the token made on 1.

+# Backing up data:

+1. Backing up virtuoso data:
+   1. You can just save the virtuoso.db that should be at /var/lib/virtuoso-opensource-6.1/db/.
+To load it just copy the file to the same directory
+   2. You can also dump the graph.
+Check http://docs.openlinksw.com/virtuoso/rdfperfdumpandreloadgraphs/ to do it.
+To load, check http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader.

+2. Backing up Postgres:
+   1. `psql dbname > outfile`
+   2. to load just do `psql dbname < outfile`

 # Future work
  - try latest virtuoso version (latest 6.x.xxx or 7)